 Using backdrop-filter for overlays

-How to use backdrop-filter to make overlays that adapt to the current background.
+to make overlays that adapt to the current background.

 Background

 Creating overlays on top of images (and videos) often entails using some sort of drop shadow effect.
 For example, using white icons requires a shadow to be visible against near-white backgrounds.
-With backdrop-filter, you can create overlays that adapt to the background color instead of (or in addition to) using a shadow.
+With backdrop-filter

 What the Effect Looks Like

-Before we dive into the code, let's look at what the effect we're aiming for looks like.
-We will compare it to a simple background-color against some different backdrops.
+against some different backdrops.
 The example is based on a carousel that has pagination dots, indicating the user's current position in the carousel.
 The background is transparent in both approaches to allow the backdrop to show through.

 First let's look at an example where our dots may match the current background color.

-Using backdrop-filter.
+.
 Photo by Jordhan Madec on Unsplash.

 For this example, both approaches work well when need to distinguish the white dots from a light background, for example the white stripes on the flag.
 Next we'll look at a dark background.

-Using backdrop-filter.
+.
 Photo by Vincentiu Solomon on Unsplash.

-In the example above, our simple transparent background color disappears into the darker portions of the image.
-Our backdrop-filter based approach stands out more cleanly against the dark background.
+based approach stands out more cleanly against the dark background.
 Finally, let's look at how this behaves against some solid backgrounds.

-Using backdrop-filter, against a background of #fff.
+, against a background of #fff

-Against a white background, the backdrop-filter approach has a bit more contrast between the white selected state and the backdrop.
-If we were to make the simple backdrop darker (by increasing the opacity) to improve the contrast here, it would look too dark on other backgrounds.
+approach has a bit more contrast between the white selected state and the backdrop.
+If we were to make the simple backdrop darker (by increasing the opacity

-Using backdrop-filter, against a background of #000.
+, against a background of #000

 Against a black background, the simple approach is not visible at all.
 Our UI experience feels more consistent when we can see the overlay background.

-Using backdrop-filter, against a background of #2e2e2e.
+, against a background of #2e2e2e

 This approach does have some limitations however.
 For example, for some value of gray (depending on the backdrop/background CSS) the background is not easily distinguishable from the backdrop, as seen above.
 In practice, you are more likely to encounter a very dark or black background than such a shade of gray.
-You can still add a box-shadow to make this stand out more if you want to.
-Note that you will want to add it to an element that stacks on top of any elements with backdrop-filter.
-This is to avoid the shadow affecting the blur and thus the overlay color.
+You can still add a box-shadow

 Example Code